neXenio/Feedback-Kiosk/Server/README.md

 }
 ```

+A `GET` request to `/reward/qr` will `base64` encode a new reward into a QR code.

 #### Verifying Rewards

 A `POST` request to `/reward` with a request body similar to the JSON above will verify the reward.
-The response will be `true` if the reward is valid and `false` if not.
+The response will be a JSON of the reward with an added `isValid` property, which is either `true` or `false`.

+A `POST` request to `/reward/qr` with a photo of an QR code will parse and verify the encoded reward.
+The image must be provided as `multipart/form-data`.

-The reward generation and verification uses a secret, which you can modify by setting the `FEEDBACK_KIOSK_SECRET` environment variable.
+The reward generation and verification uses a secret, which you should modify by setting the `FEEDBACK_KIOSK_SECRET` environment variable.
+You can change the default secret in `./routers/reward.js`